Profile: Pope Francis

 He became a bishop in 1992 and Archbishop of Buenos Aires in 1998.
 At the 2005 conclave, he was seen as a contender for the papacy.

-As Cardinal Bergoglio, his sermons always had an impact in Argentina and he often stressed social inclusion, indirectly criticising governments that did not pay attention to those on the margins of society, our Rome correspondent says.
+As Cardinal Bergoglio, his sermons always had an impact in Argentina and he often stressed social inclusion, indirectly criticising governments that did not pay attention to those on the margins of society.

 Francesca Ambrogetti, who co-authored a biography of him, told Reuters news agency that part of his public appeal lay in his "sober and austere" lifestyle.